miyami-41820/axio-assigment/REDME.md

    python3 manage.py runserver
    ```

+### Backend setup explanation:
-### Backend set up ends here, Here migrate will make the tables in the sqlite db [in memory db] and runserver will connect to that database and start the server on localhost. flight_dummy_data file contains the dummy data to enter into db for the testing purpose.
+- `migrate` will create tables in the SQLite database (in-memory DB).
+- `runserver` will connect to that database and start the backend server on `localhost`.
+- `flight_dummy_data` script inserts dummy data into the database for testing purposes.

 ---

-## Frontend Setup [inside axio-assigment]
+## Frontend Setup

 1. **Navigate to the frontend directory:**
    ```sh